cybozu-go/cke/docs/cluster.md

 Note that the second case happens when the physical node is rebooted without resource manipulation.
 If you want to add taints only at Node registration, use kubelet's `--register-with-taints` options in `extra_args`.

-CNI configuration file specified by `cni_conf_file` will put on the worker node at boot sequence only.
+CNI configuration file specified by `cni_conf_file` will be put in `/etc/cni/net.d` directory on all nodes.
+The file is created only when `kubelet` starts on the node; it will *not* be updated later on.
-Dynamic update is not supported.

 ### CNIConfFile